Hunter: Bring back the possum bounty

 Jack bought Makahu as a fit 21-year-old after working on farms in the South Island and culling deer in Westland.
 He was enticed north by his brother-in-law Rob Whittle, who has worked tirelessly to regenerate patches of bush in the Kawekas.

 The 2343 acres Mr Nicholas bought was all scrub apart from eight hectares with a small hut.
 He set about breaking in the land, shooting wild sheep, selling deer skins and fencing around the district.
-To make ends meet.
-In the first year he spent 25 pounds on groceries.
+To make ends meet in the first year he spent 25 pounds on groceries.

 The deer skins he packed out of the bush averaged $2 a skin.
 All of the hunting was done on foot, alone.
 Nobody even knew he was there.